mmarusiak/LOQUI-unity-dialog-system/README.md

 #### What with documentation?
 Basic documentation page for first steps with the tool is done, but I don't see sense of writing another one.
 #### What will I do now?
 Probably thing that I always wanted to do.
-Finally I will be able to create my own game, we will see if it will turn into something more for the first time. :wink:
+Finally I will be able to create my own game, we will see if it will turn into something more for the first time.

 ## Installation
 *Project not ready for being used as gamedev tool*